hamptonpieryc/website/content/docs/club-rules.md

 - (a) Move the boat and/or trailer to any part of the Club premises without being liable for any loss or damage to the vessel howsoever caused.
-- (b) Give three months’ notice in writing by registered post to the member or former member at his last known address as shown in the Club Register and thereafter sell the boat and/or trailer and deduct any monies due to the Club from the net proceeds of sale before accounting for the balance (if any) to the member or former member.
+- (b) Give three months’ notice in writing by registered post to the member or former member at their last known address as shown in the Club Register and thereafter sell the boat and/or trailer and deduct any monies due to the Club from the net proceeds of sale before accounting for the balance (if any) to the member or former member.
-- (c) Alternatively, if the boat and/or trailer is unsaleable, after giving notice in writing as aforesaid, dispose of the boat and/or trailer in any manner the GMC may think ft and deem the cost of doing and any arrears as aforesaid to be a debt owing to the Club by the member or former member.
+- (c) Alternatively, if the boat and/or trailer is unsaleable, after giving notice in writing as aforesaid, dispose of the boat and/or trailer in any manner the GMC may think fit and deem the cost of doing and any arrears as aforesaid to be a debt owing to the Club by the member or former member.
 - (d) The Club reserves the right to charge storage for the boat and/or trailer until such time as the